Rizwan-Ishaq/SocialGraphPage/index.md

 - Proclus _(4)_
 - Pseudo-Dionysius the Areopagite _(4)_

 The time of the ancient Greek philosophers has peaked, but the Greek presence is still very prominent.
-There has been a significant increase in names relating to the Roman Empire - names ending with the latin suffix "-us" and quite a lot of persons named "of Alexandria" (although located in Egypt, Alexandria was a flourishing part of the Roman Empire - until 641 AD, but that's a different story).
-The three most influential persons of the time are people we have never heard of (which in itself is interesting), they all have Greek roots.
+There has been a significant increase in names relating to the Roman Empire.
+Together with names ending with the latin suffix "-us" (like the themes in the wordcloud), quite a lot of persons are named "of Alexandria" (although located in Egypt, Alexandria was a flourishing part of the Roman Empire - until 641 AD, but that's a different story).
+The three most influential persons of the time are people we have never heard of (which in itself is interesting), they all have Greek roots indicating the Greeks still had a great impact on the ideas of the Roman world.

 Now, with some working knowledge of western philosophy, one might ask: Where is Augustine of Hippo?
 He is probably the most renowned person in philosophy and theology from that time.
 Fear not: with respect to most people influenced throughout history Augustine of Hippo is second highest in this bin, only surpassed by Plotinus.